sulfo/xml-sitemap-feed/readme.txt

 = Translations =

 There is nothing to translate.
 The sitemap protocol is international, there is no options page nor any front-end or widget output.
 Nothing to see here, please move along ;)

+= Plugin developers =

+Since 3.8.5, there is a FILTER hook `robotstxt_sitemap_url` available that lets you filter the URL for the sitemap reference in the generated robots.txt.
+It accepts both string (for single url) and array (for multiple urls) as return.
+See pre-packaged examples of it's use in xml-sitemap.php for the qTranslate and xLanguage plugins.

 = Credits =